hackclub/winter/Bowiten.md

 ## Plan

 I plan to salvage some switches from an old keyboard by desoldering them.
 I'll lube them with the Krytox 205g0 that I have somewhere.
 I have some spare stabilizers from another keyboard that I have, which I will be using.
 I also plan to lube those with Krytox 205g0.
 After I receive the PCBs, I'll flash them with firmware that I created using [Vial](https://github.com/vial-kb/vial-qmk), a fork of [QMK](https://github.com/qmk/qmk_firmware).
 If everything works, then I'll solder the switches in, add stabilizers, and assemble.
+I used kkatano's [bakeneko65](https://github.com/kkatano/bakeneko-65) and dededecline's [SST60](https://github.com/dededecline/SST60) as references, and i also used some guides such as [ai03's pcb guide](https://wiki.ai03.com/books/pcb-design) and [Masterzen's blog posts](https://www.masterzen.fr/2020/05/03/designing-a-keyboard-part-1/).

 ## Budget